(Updated from May 26, 2014)

 When you don’t feel like preparing a pie crust for your desserts, a graham cracker crust is the way to go.
 It works great for cream pies and cheesecakes, especially.
 But do you need to bake your graham cracker pie crusts?
 It depends, but you will need to expose our crust to the cold or the heat to allow it to properly set.

 Save your graham crackers for the smores.
 Make your graham cracker pie crusts easier by using graham cracker crumbs instead of smashing perfectly good graham crackers to make your own.

 To Bake or Chill a Graham Cracker Pie Crust

 As far as baking a graham cracker crust before filling it with a cream filling, that is a matter of preference.
-Either chill the pie shell to set the crust so that it is firm or bake the crust for six to nine minutes at 375 degrees.
 In a chilled crust, the butter becomes hard to hold the crust.
 In a baked crust, the heat melts the sugar enough to set the crust.
 Cool the baked crust before filling.

 If you use a chilled crust, try this tip for an easier release of the pie slices from the pan: Saturate a cloth with very hot water and then wring it nearly dry.
 Rub the hot cloth over the outside of the pie pan.
 The heat will transfer through the pan and soften the butter in the crust enough to make it easier to remove your pie slices.
 With a baked crust, that’s not necessary.